lukakerr/hackd/CONTRIBUTING.md

 ### Prettier

 [Prettier](https://github.com/prettier/prettier) is used to keep a consistent code style across the project.
-Before committing, run `npm run prettier` which will transform your code to fit the projects style.
+Before committing, run `npm run prettier` which will list all files that aren't formatted correctly, then rin `npm run prettier:write` to transform your code to fit the projects style.

 ### ESLint

 [ESLint](https://github.com/eslint/eslint) is used for code linting inside your IDE/text editor.
 If you don't have ESLint installed in your editor, you should install it - [https://eslint.org/docs/user-guide/integrations](https://eslint.org/docs/user-guide/integrations).

 To find any errors or warnings, either view them in your editor once you've installed the right package, or run `npm run eslint`.
-Not all errors/warnings can be fixed, and some will be picked up by prettier, so don't worry if you can't fix them.
+Not all errors/warnings can be fixed, and some will be picked up by Prettier, so don't worry if you can't fix them.
+To automatically fix some errors/warnings, run `npm run eslint:fix`.

+### Prettier & ESLint

+To autoamtically format and fix linting errors, run `npm run format`.
+This runs Prettier, then ESLint.

 ### Lock Files